andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

   cat $HOME/BIDS_tutorial/code/fmriprep.sh

 **Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.** You may also want to increase the *mem* and *nthreads* variables if your computer/system has greater computing power, which will decrease the time needed for fMRIPrep to complete.
+You can make these edits using vim.

 Once you're set, run the script by typing the following into the terminal, line by line: